 You’re not alone.
 Breathe easy.
 We can do this together.

 This highly specialized form of bankruptcy is not appropriate for individuals or companies outside the farming and fishing industries.
-For those that meet its requirements, Chapter 12 usually provides more benefits and/or less cost than the alternatives, including Chapter 7, Chapter 11 and Chapter 13.
+For those who meet its requirements, Chapter 12 usually provides more benefits and less cost than the alternatives, including Chapter 7, Chapter 11 and Chapter 13 bankruptcy.

-What makes Jerry E. Smith unique is that he is both a lawyer and a Certified Public Accountant.
-That means you get two professionals in one – a man with both a sharp legal mind and a keen sense of financial practices.
+What makes Jerry E. Smith unique is that he is both a lawyer and a Certified Public Accountant, or CPA.
+That means you get two professionals in one — a man with both a sharp legal mind and a keen sense of financial practices.
 Very few other lawyers can say that.

 Bankruptcy in America is governed by federal laws codified in U.S. statutes.
 According to United States Courts, Chapter 12 bankruptcy is explained as follows: